skhatiri/Aerialist/README.md

 `cd Aerialist/`

-You can use `python3 aerialist --help` option anywhere to get help on the command parameters.
+You can use `python3 aerialist --help` anywhere to get help on the command parameters.

 |argument   | input type            | description                   |
 |-----------|-----------------------|------------------------------ |